What to Expect

 Depending on the complexity of the case, you may return to NSVSC for follow-up appointments, or you may be directed back to your regular vet.
 In any case, your regular vet will receive both verbal and written reports detailing clinical findings, procedures, diagnosis and treatment recommendations.
 Where appropriate, additional information of interest will be provided – useful references, comparisons with similar conditions in humans, prognoses, etc.

-When presenting to the emergency service, an initial assessment and/or brief examination of your pet will be performed by a veterinarian or experienced nurse to determine whether or not your pet is in a stable condition.
+For more general information, when presenting to the emergency service, an initial assessment and/or brief examination of your pet will be performed by a veterinarian or experienced nurse to determine whether or not your pet is in a stable condition.
 Pets determined to be stable may remain with you until a veterinarian is available for a full consult.
 Less stable or critical pets will be taken immediately to the treatment area of the hospital (which is closed to anyone other than staff) for further evaluation and urgent treatment.
 The veterinarian will consult with you as soon as they have assessed your pet.

 Your Pet Could Be a Hero!